-This shows we have two files: the source code, with the .rs extension, and the executable (main.exe on Windows, main everywhere else).
-All that’s left to do from here is run the main or main.exe file, like this:
+This shows the source code file with the .rs extension, the executable file (main.exe on Windows, but main on all other platforms), and, when using CMD, a file containing debugging information with the .pdb extension.
+From here, you run the main or main.exe file, like this:

 $ ./main # or .\main.exe on Windows

-If main.rs were your “Hello, world!” program, this would print Hello, world! to your terminal.
+If main.rs was your “Hello, world!” program, this line would print Hello, world! to your terminal.

-If you come from a dynamic language like Ruby, Python, or JavaScript, you may not be used to compiling and running a program being separate steps.
-Rust is an ahead-of-time compiled language, which means that you can compile a program, give the executable to someone else, and they can run it even without having Rust installed.
-If you give someone a .rb, .py, or .js file, on the other hand, they need to have a Ruby, Python, or JavaScript implementation installed (respectively), but you only need one command to both compile and run your program.
-Everything is a tradeoff in language design.
+If you’re more familiar with a dynamic language, such as Ruby, Python, or JavaScript, you might not be used to compiling and running a program as separate steps.
+Rust is an ahead-of-time compiled language, meaning you can compile a program, give the executable to someone else, and they can run it even without having Rust installed.
+If you give someone a .rb, .py, or .js file, they need to have a Ruby, Python, or JavaScript implementation installed (respectively).
+But in those languages, you only need one command to compile and run your program.
+Everything is a trade-off in language design.

-Just compiling with rustc is fine for simple programs, but as your project grows, you’ll want to be able to manage all of the options and make it easy to share your code.
-Next, we’ll introduce you to a tool called Cargo, which will help you write real-world Rust programs.
+Just compiling with rustc is fine for simple programs, but as your project grows, you’ll want to manage all the options and make it easy to share your code.
+Next, we’ll introduce you to the Cargo tool, which will help you write real-world Rust programs.

 Hello, Cargo!

 Cargo is Rust’s build system and package manager.
-Most Rustaceans will use this tool to manage their Rust projects because Cargo takes care of a lot of tasks for you, such as building your code, downloading the libraries your code depends on, and building those libraries.
+Most Rustaceans use this tool to manage their Rust projects because Cargo handles a lot of tasks for you, such as building your code, downloading the libraries your code depends on, and building those libraries.
 (We call libraries your code needs dependencies.)

-The simplest Rust programs, like the one we’ve written so far, don’t have any dependencies, so if we had built the Hello World project with Cargo, it would only be using the part of Cargo that takes care of building your code.
-As you write more complex Rust programs, you’ll want to add dependencies, and if you start the project off using Cargo, that will be a lot easier to do.
+The simplest Rust programs, like the one we’ve written so far, don’t have any dependencies.
+So if we had built the “Hello, world!” project with Cargo, it would only use the part of Cargo that handles building your code.
+As you write more complex Rust programs, you’ll add dependencies, and if you start a project using Cargo, adding dependencies will be much easier to do.

-As the vast majority of Rust projects use Cargo, the rest of this book will assume that you’re using Cargo too.
-Cargo comes installed with Rust itself, if you used the official installers as covered in the “Installation” section.
-If you installed Rust through some other means, you can check if you have Cargo installed by entering the following into your terminal:
+Because the vast majority of Rust projects use Cargo, the rest of this book assumes that you’re using Cargo too.
+Cargo comes installed with Rust if you used the official installers discussed in the “Installation” section on page XX.
+If you installed Rust through some other means, check whether Cargo is installed by entering the following into your terminal:

+prod: check & fill xref (this chapter)

 $ cargo --version

-If you see a version number, great!
-If you see an error like command not found, then you should look at the documentation for your method of installation to determine how to install Cargo separately.
+If you see a version number, you have it!
+If you see an error, such as command not found, look at the documentation for your method of installation to determine how to install Cargo separately.

 Creating a Project with Cargo

-Let’s create a new project using Cargo and look at how it differs from our original Hello World project.
-Navigate back to your projects directory (or wherever you decided to put your code) and then on any operating system run:
+Let’s create a new project using Cargo and look at how it differs from our original “Hello, world!” project.
+Navigate back to your projects directory.
+Then, on any operating system, run the following:

 $ cargo new hello_cargo --bin